Noutaja/fullstack-project3/README.md

 # fullstack-project3
  A movie API.
+Done using NodeJS and MongoDB.
 A school project

  ## Setup
  Add a MongoDB database uri as an environment variable: URI=(db uri)